chakshusman/chakshusman/README.md

 🌱 Constant Learner | Fearless Innovator

-From building visulizations to deep learning, I thrive on the cutting edge.
+From building visualizations to deep learning, I thrive on the cutting edge.
 A constant learner, I embrace challenges, break barriers, and evolve with every line of code.

 🚀 Let's Code the Future!